crsh/devi/publishedMotnPostnDataToLoad/Notes.md

 Flash-grab effect, MIPS, and FJ do not have staircases, because they're using mouse or keyboard to adjust the stimulus.

+MIPS: dva  (in the .MAT file)
+FGE: arc-length distance in dva (in the .MAT file)
+FJ: dva  likely (in the .MAT file) , Psychopy stuttered some so somewhat dodgy for temporal imprecision.

+waitBlanking was off for all the sessions and didn't check for whether any frames were too short

 RT is also in the raw data.

 Frohlich is always judgment relative to vertical (staircase sets the starting orientation on each trial).
 In flash-lag the bar flashes at a random orientation rather than always being at vertical.